-Originally a math major, Pete, who was born in 1945, changed to biology/pre-med at the U before attending Columbia Medical School followed by an orthopedic residency at George Washington University.
-His father, who died in 1979, a year after Pete’s return to Idaho, also practiced orthopedics in Boise.
+Born in 1945, Pete was at first a math major at the U but changed to biology/pre-med before attending Columbia Medical School followed by an orthopedic residency at George Washington University.
+His father, who died a year after Pete’s return to Idaho in 1979, also practiced orthopedics in Boise.

 For the first few years in practice, his father Pete was his assistant in the operating room.
-“I ended up not really quitting totally, from practice,” Pete says, “until 2018.”
-In addition to assisting Brad, he provided medical evaluations for insurance companies, conducted independent exams, and wrote up patient histories and reports for attorneys.
+“I ended up not really quitting totally, from practice until 2018,” Pete says.
+In addition to assisting Brad, he provided medical evaluations for insurance companies, conducted independent exams and wrote up patient histories and reports for attorneys.
 "To have my dad with me has been an awesome experience” Brad said in a 2016 KBOI 2News story “because he is sort of a calming presence."

-Clearly orthopedics is in the family blood, and clearly the University of Utah’s Biology Department--now the School of Biological Sciences--played a role in the Daines family’s success.
+Clearly orthopedics is in the Daines Family blood, and clearly the University of Utah’s Biology Department--now the School of Biological Sciences--played a role in the family’s success.

-Both Michael and Brad remember the invaluable experience they had in the Biology Undergraduate Research Program (BioURP) with Rosemary Gray.
+Both Michael and Brad remember the invaluable experience they had in the Biology Undergraduate Research Program (BioURP) with Rosemary Gray, now an emerita faculty.
 Michael was a research assistant with Sandy Parkinson while Brad found a research mentor in Dave Carrier.
 “I learned a lot from him about the scientific method,” says Brad.
 “In addition, because his work did involve animal subjects, I learned much about the balance of the ethical treatment of animals and the need for scientific advancement.
 We worked with canine subjects, and the length to which he went to ensure good care of these animals was impressive.”

 Additionally, Brad really found his groove in the honors program and his upper level biology classes were also an incredible experience, particularly, he remembers, comparative vertebral morphology.
 Membership in the University Chorus and Sigma Chi fraternity gave him a musical and social outlet.